kenta48/CryptocurrencyProject/README.md

 There is a possibility to encounter intermitten CORS errors during the execution, but since I am connecting to the third party APIs, I have no control over the header.
 Even though that error will not affect the front-end result on my browser (Chrome), If somehing wrong occured, please use a web browser extention to deal with the CORS error such as "moesif origin & cors changer" or "allow cors: access-control-allow-origin"

 ### Questionnaire:
-**1. Are there any sub-optimal choices( or short cuts taken due to limited time ) in your implementation?<br/>** I used the Rest API for the sake of time and simplicity.
+1. **Are there any sub-optimal choices( or short cuts taken due to limited time ) in your implementation?**<br/>
+   I used the Rest API for the sake of time and simplicity.
 Also, I used the simpler APIs availabe for free to have access to live currency data.
-**2. Is any part of it over-designed? ( It is fine to over-design to showcase your skills as long as you are clear about it)<br/>**
+2. **Is any part of it over-designed? ( It is fine to over-design to showcase your skills as long as you are clear about it)**<br/>
    The blinking function to show the recomendation side prices at each buy/sell and exchange is over-designed.
 Also, I over-designed the canvas to show each data.
-**3. If you have to scale your solution to 100 users/second traffic what changes would you make, if any?<br/>** I will use a reliable and fast API to have access to live currency data even though many users try to access at the same time.
+3. **If you have to scale your solution to 100 users/second traffic what changes would you make, if any?**<br/>
+   I will use a reliable and fast API to have access to live currency data even though many users try to access at the same time.
 Also, I will implement the trading    system onto reliable cloud server to increase the network capacity and speed to trade.
-**4. What are some other enhancements you would have made, if you had more time to do this implementation<br/>** I used the Rest API, which is easy and simple to implement, but I could have implemented FIX API ideally, or at least Websocket API.
+4. **What are some other enhancements you would have made, if you had more time to do this implementation**<br/>
+   I used the Rest API, which is easy and simple to implement, but I could have implemented FIX API ideally, or at least Websocket API.
 Also, I wanted to use a fast    API, which is possible to communicate with the market data in a few milliseconds speed, but since I encounted the CORS errors when communicating the target API      server, I decided to use the other APIs for the market data.
 I could have created my own proxy to avoid the CORS errors and could have built the system using FIX    APIs or Websocket APIs.
    Also, for the currecy data update, I used the RequestAnimationFrame, but this depends on computers hardware even though mostly it generates approximately 60 times per second.
 For this project, I used the Rest API, so this rate would be sufficient.
 However, ideally, I wanted to use